hymced/project1-game/README.md

 # to do (priority descending)

 - change % to vw
-- add debug mode
 - finish to implement player and re-enable it?
 - upgrade images version
-- add different walk/fall speeds
 - fix "FIX" when needed
 - fix typo in old commit message

-- LEMMING OUT SCORE + WIN/LOSE + REPLAY
+- add lava floor
+- add obstacles
+- add umbrella skill

 - deploy online using GitHub Pages
 - Stick with KISS (Keep It Simple Stupid) and DRY (Don’t Repeat Yourself) principles...